-1. Submit an e-mail to the Chair & Vice President of Student Affairs with the specific course/program detailing the alleged violation with appropriate attachments.

-2. Faculty or Staff will make the student aware of their concern in detail via e-mail.
-The e-mail should be copied to the Chair and VPSA.
-The e-mail must contain the following information:

-- Respondent name, ID number, and the course in which the concern was found, - Alleged violation with specific reasons for bringing the concern forward, and - Notice that the student will automatically receive a grade of "F" or "no points" for that particular assignment/examination pending a decision of the investigation.
+- 1. Submit an e-mail to the Chair or Dean & Assistant Vice President of Student Affairs with the specific course/program detailing the alleged violation with appropriate attachments. - 2.
+Faculty or Staff will make the student aware of their concern in detail via e-mail.
+The e-mail should be copied to the Chair or Dean and AVPSA.
+The e-mail must contain the following information: - Respondent name, ID number, and the course in which the concern was found, - Alleged violation with specific reasons for bringing the concern forward, and - Notice that the student will automatically receive a grade of "F" or "no points" for that particular assignment/examination pending a decision of the investigation.

-In order to remain fair to both parties the VPSA oversees the investigation, as they do not oversee an Academic Department.
+In order to remain fair to both parties the AVPSA oversees the investigation, as they do not oversee an Academic Department.
 Respondents who are allegedly found in violation of one of the above policies should note the following procedure:

-1.VPSA will send a formal letter via student's College e-mail explaining the following:
+- 1.AVPSA will send a formal letter via student's College e-mail explaining the following: - Alleged violation, immediate sanction(s), and potential sanction(s),

-- Alleged violation, immediate sanction(s), and potential sanction(s), - Respondent rights and explanation of their due process, and - A date of when a respondent will be required to meet with the VPSA for the initial investigation, which must be within five days of receiving the initial concern.

-2. After investigation meeting with respondent, staff/faculty member(s), and review of supporting documentation, the VPSA will send a document explaining their findings and suggestion for an administrative resolution.
-This must be complete within five business days of the respondent meeting with the VPSA.

-3. With approval from the faculty member and Chair, the VPSA will schedule a formal meeting with the respondent to review the Administrative Resolution.
-This meeting must occur within five business days of the approval from the faculty member and Chair.

-4. If respondent accepts the Administrative Resolution, the sanction will be applied immediately, and the faculty/staff member will be informed of the decision.
-If the respondent does not accept, he/she has five business days to submit a formal letter to the Appeals Officer (AO), which in this case is the Vice President for Academic Affairs.

-5. The AO will review the information provided by the VPSA, review the formal letter of appeal, and may ask the student, Chair, or faculty member to meet to finalize his/her decision.
-The AO must submit his/her final decision in writing to the respondent, faculty member, Chair, and VPSA within five business days of receipt of the appeal letter.
+- Respondent rights and explanation of their due process, and - A date of when a respondent will be required to meet with the AVPSA for the initial investigation, which must be scheduled within 72 hours of receiving their notification letter and held within five business days. - 2.
+After investigation meeting with respondent, staff/faculty member(s), and review of supporting documentation, the AVPSA will send a document explaining their findings and suggestion for an administrative resolution.
+This must be complete within five business days of the respondent meeting with the AVPSA.
+The AVPSA may request an additional meeting to review new or important information before submitting a final decision. - 3.
+With approval from the faculty member and Chair or Dean, the AVPSA will schedule a formal meeting with the respondent to review the Administrative Resolution.
+This meeting must occur within five business days of the approval from the faculty member and Chair or Dean. - 4.
+If respondent accepts the Administrative Resolution, the sanction(s) will be applied immediately, and the faculty/staff member will be informed of the decision.
+If the respondent does not accept, he/she has five business days to submit a formal letter to the Appeals Officer (AO), which in this case is the Vice President of Academic Affairs. - 5.
+The AO will review the information provided by the AVPSA, review the formal letter of appeal, and may ask the student, Chair or Dean, or faculty member to meet to finalize his/her decision.
+The AO must submit his/her final decision in writing to the respondent, faculty member, Chair or Dean, and AVPSA within five business days of receipt of the appeal letter.

-Note: Appeals can only be made if there is additional information presented after the VPSA has completed his/her investigation or if the respondent feels due process has not been followed as described in the email from the VPSA.
+Note: Appeals can only be made if there is additional information presented after the AVPSA has completed his/her investigation or if the respondent feels due process has not been followed as described in the email from the AVPSA.